-Founded in 1957, by a small group of racers intent upon promoting and growing the sport of bicycle racing in Greater Boston, the Northeast Bicycle Club has outlived equipment fads and life-style changes, persisting as one of New England’s oldest racing clubs.
+Founded in 1957, by a small group of racers (Dick Ring in the picture above) intent upon promoting and growing the sport of bicycle racing in Greater Boston, the Northeast Bicycle Club has outlived equipment fads and life-style changes, persisting as one of New England’s oldest racing clubs.
 The founders’ success is evident today in the proliferation of opportunities which range from a full calendar of Citizen races to national caliber competition such as the Fitchburg and Killington Stage races.

 NEBC’s basic philosophy is rider development.
 More than one rider has entered the club as a junior, performed well in club training rides and local races, eventually becoming a well respected senior category rider, and finally continuing their development by moving beyond club racing.
 NEBC is constantly striving to find the next generation of racers, provide them with the basic skills, and to infect them with a lifetime enthusiasm for cycling.
 Names and faces change, but the program keeps working.